 Surprisingly, all-time low mortgage rates are not creating a surge in the number of SFR renters who want to purchase homes.
 According to the survey, 26% of SFR tenants moved out to purchase a home over the last six months—a percentage that is roughly in line with what operators indicate is a normal move-out to purchase rate historically.

 We believe the migration to the suburbs will continue in the coming years.
 Location within the suburbs will play an important role in the success of single-family rentals.
-The SFR product category, including specifically built-for-rent (BFR) communities, located near hospitals, military bases, and job centers with transient but higher-wage jobs will generate strong demand, even in “next tier locations.”
+The SFR product category, including specifically build-to-rent (BTR) communities, located near hospitals, military bases, and job centers with transient but higher-wage jobs will generate strong demand, even in “next tier locations.”

 If you are interested in learning more about our single-family rental research, or if you are an operator and would like to participate in our survey going forward, please reach out to Devyn Bachman (contact information below).